Dwarf Blue Panda Guppy (Poecilia reticulata), Tank-Bred!

-The Dwarf Blue Panda Guppy is a relatively new color strain that has only very recently become available and, so far, we are one of the few stores to offer it.
-Its white and black/dark blue overall coloration is very well highlighted with iridescent lighter blue across most of its body.
-While it is rare, the Dwarf Blue Panda Guppy has quickly become a popular fish for the nano or planted aquarium, particularly due to its exceptionally small size which makes it an excellent cohabitant for adult dwarf shrimp.
+The Dwarf Blue Panda Guppy (Poecilia reticulata) is a relatively new color strain that has only very recently become available.
+Its white and black/dark blue overall coloration is beautifully highlighted with iridescent lighter blue across most of its body.
+While it is rare, the Dwarf Blue Panda Guppy has quickly become a popular fish for the nano or planted aquarium, particularly due to its exceptionally small size, which makes it an excellent cohabitant for adult dwarf shrimp.
 Females of this guppy are extremely rare, but we get them whenever we can!

 While not a picky eater, the Dwarf Blue Panda Guppy will thrive and remain very colorful on a varied diet of meaty foods supplemented with foods high in spirulina or other nutritious vegetable content.
-High-quality flake food, pellets, and frozen or freeze-dried tubifex and bloodworms will all be readily accepted.
+High-quality flake food, pellets, and frozen or freeze-dried foods will all be readily accepted.

 - Highly unique coloration

 - Peaceful disposition with fish and peaceful invertebrates

 - Excellent for inhabiting the top of the aquarium

 - Temperature: 64° - 82° F (18° - 27.7° C)

 - pH: 5.5 - 8.0

 - Diet: Omnivorous.
 Will readily accept high quality dry and frozen foods

 - Origin: Tank-bred, but indigenous to Northern South America